 Our first week in Portugal was beautiful.
-Fantastic food, wine and weather and we did a little reconnaissance of our new neighborhood.
-Expenses are half or less than what we were used to in the States and going from freezing and snow to 70 degrees is what I’m talking about!
+Fantastic food, wine, and weather and we did a little reconnaissance of our new neighborhood.
+Expenses are half or less than what we were used to in the States.
+And going from freezing and snow to 70 degrees is what I’m talking about!

 Our realtor had told me that it would take about three or four days to get utilities up and running in our apartment.
-Electricity was no problem, took two days.
+Electricity was no problem, it took two days.
 Water, however, was another matter.
 Apparently, our pipes for the water meter were not up to date.
-I showed the print out that Aguas de Gaia (water department of Vila Nova de Gaia) gave me to Rui (our realtor) and he said that he knew someone who could fix it.
-Two days (and 80 Euros) later it was fixed.
+I showed the print out that Aguas de Gaia (water department of Vila Nova de Gaia) gave me to Rui (our realtor), and he said that he knew someone who could fix it.
+Two days (and 80 Euros) later, it was fixed.
 Now back to Aguas de Gaia.
 They had to send someone out to inspect it.
 Then we could get a new meter installed.
 I asked Rui, shouldn’t the landlords be paying for this?
 And he assured me that it was our responsibility as tenants.
 Ok then.